martin0004/landmark_classification/README.md

 As per reference [1], only the classifier weights are retrained since:

-- the new dataset is small (~6000 images) while VGG16 was trained over 1.2 million of image;
+- the new dataset is small (~6000 images) while VGG16 was trained over 1.2 million images;
 - the new dataset is similar to the dataset on which VGG16 was trained.

 See function `get_model_transfer()` for exact architecture.